WasFia3/unity-course-progress/Documentation/Section11.md

 * Textures folder
 * Materials folder
 * Custom scripts for camera & movement
 * Test scene for MonoBehaviour methods

+---

+### 🧪 Problems I Faced
+* The sprite wasn't appearing on camera, turns out Z axis was -10 for that sprite, changed it to 0 and it started appearing on camera.